 In 2013 government adopted amendments to the law relating to the licensing of banking and other activities.
 In 2019 government adopted new regulations regarding virtual currencies.

-At the moment, by M.I.S.A. was registered over 12000 companies on Mwali, including 53 Banking, 37 Insurance, 30 Trust and Brokerage entities and 13 Betting (Gambling) companies.
-At the moment, Mwali register is the larges international companies register in Africa.
-IBC companies are registered on-line same date or max to 24 hours.
+At the moment, by M.I.S.A. were registered over 12000 companies, including 45 Banking, 36 Insurance, 27 Trust and Brokerage entities and 12 Betting (Gambling) companies.
+At the moment, Mwali register is the largest international companies register in Africa.
+IBC companies are registered on-line same date or maximum 24 hours.